syncfusion-content/xamarin-docs/Xamarin/System-Requirements.md

 ---

-# System requirements for Xamarin Components
+# System Requirements for Xamarin Components

 The system requirements for using our Syncfusion Xamarin platform are as follows